-Correct charge pressure must be maintained under all conditions to maintain pump control performance and to operate the brake release a.
-Open engine compartment hood fully.
+Correct charge pressure must be maintained under all conditions to maintain pump control performance, and to operate the brake release.

 Check and adjust charge pump pressure as follows:

 Stop engine, and remove key from ignition before leaving Operator's seat for any reason.
 A child or even a pet could engage an idling machine.